maxpert/rues/README.md

 ## Usage

-Make sure you have `rules.hjson` in your current working directory when launching `rudo`.
+Make sure you have `rules.hjson` in your current working directory when launching `rues`.
 Given following example
 rules:

 ```hjson